Darkstars: Downfall

 As time went on, the Controllers expressed concerns about the effectiveness of the Darkstars.
 More specifically, they were troubled that Darkstar agents were mostly looking after their own agendas rather than those of the Controllers.

 They withdrew their support from the Darkstars.
 This made many of the early Darkstar uniforms useless, as they relied on energy transmitted from the Controllers.
 The later, self-contained suits were unaffected.
 Many Darkstars were killed or lost their battlesuits in combat against Grayven, son of Darkseid, on the planet Rann.
 Grayven also crippled John Stewart, paralyzing him from the waist down.
 Green Lantern Kyle Rayner ended the battle, but the Darkstars were shattered by the losses.
 In the end, only four Darkstars remained to help rebuild Ranagar.

-Later, the last of the Darkstars (Ferrin Colos, Chaser Bron & Munchuk) gave their lives saving the universe from the energy vampire called Starbreaker.
+Later, the last of the Darkstars (Ferrin Colos, Chaser Bron & Munchuk) gave their lives saving the universe from the energy vampire Starbreaker.
 They siphoned off a considerable amount of power from him, which helped save the day, but their suits ruptured and all of them were disintegrated.